billyhansen6/DraftKingsPredictions/README.md

 ### Tableau Dashboard

-It became clear to me that the best DraftKings fantasy experts are not simply cranking out optomized models everyday - they deal with many other factors like injuries, varience and stacking players on the same team together, etc...
+It became clear to me that the best DraftKings fantasy experts are not simply cranking out optimized models everyday - they deal with many other factors like injuries, variance and stacking players on the same team together, etc...

-I decided to create a Tableau dashboard with the data so I could try to derive insights and potentially use them to modify line-ups.
+I decided to create a Tableau dashboard with the data, so I could try to derive insights and potentially use them to modify line-ups.

 The dashboard is located here: https://public.tableau.com/profile/billy.hansen#!/vizhome/DraftKingsData/PlayerStats